 If you are looking to buy an outdoor firewood holder or rack, then you can browse some great selections at ‘Wayfair‘.
 Or, you can check out these great firewood rack ideas we found for you in a few different price points.

-If you want a small firewood holder for your patio, ‘the “Slaughter Firewood Rack” might be what you are looking for.
+If you want a small firewood holder for your patio, ‘this “steel Firewood Rack” might be what you are looking for.
 This not only looks cool, it is made of sturdy powder coated steel as well.
 You can use this firewood holder indoors or outdoors.

-If you are looking to spend a little bit more for a log rack that is attractive and practical, then you might want to check out the “Crescent Log Rack“.
+If you want a log rack that is attractive and practical, then you might want to check out the “Crescent Log Rack“.
 Powder coated steel with tons of 5 star reviews.

 We hoped you enjoyed our post on firewood racks!
 Based on this post, you might be interested in our post on DIY Greenhouse Projects, DIY Tabletop Fire Bowls or How to Build a Backyard Fire Pit!
-And don’t forget to join our Home & Garden DIY Facebook group and our Pinterest page so you see right away when we post new ideas and advice!Image Credits: BBQ Brethren, Wood Grain Cottage, Ana White, Instructables, Homedit, Metal Garden Beds, Indulgy, Pinterest
+And if you are looking for ways to make your fireplace stand out during the holidays, check out our post on DIY Christmas Mantel Decorating over at TBD!Image Credits: BBQ Brethren, Wood Grain Cottage, Ana White, Instructables, Homedit, Metal Garden Beds, Indulgy, Pinterest